tsdat/tsdat/docs/source/tutorials/setup_wsl.rst

 .. _setting_up_wsl:

-Installing WSL and setting up VSCode
+Setting up WSL and VSCode
 -------------------------------------------------------
-This tutorial goes over installing WSL Version 1 (and in our case, we'll be installing Ubuntu) and VSCode.
+This tutorial goes over installing WSL Version 1 (and in our case, we'll be installing Ubuntu) and setting up a WSL environment in VSCode.

 Start by installing `VSCode <https://code.visualstudio.com/>`_.
 It's a good idea to familiarize yourself with the VScode interface.
 Installing Ubuntu in